sirlan-ff00ff/arcticfox-theme/readme.md

 * write `about:profiles` in the url bar (and accept the message?)
 * on the profile that is listed as 'default profile: yes' click 'open directory' for the root directory, it should open your file manager in that folder
     * on flatpak programs, this might show the wrong addres (`/home/$user/.mozilla/...`), the right address is (`/home/$user/.var/app/$app_id/.mozilla/...`)
-    * it also might be something other than `.mozilla` if you're using a fork (librewolf, waterfox, etc)
+    * it also might be something other than `.mozilla` if you're using a fork (librewolf)
 * create (if doesn't exist) a sub folder called 'chrome' (exact name, all minuscule)
 * put the file `chrome/userChrome.css` in there (the file must be called 'userChrome.css')